 The Honorable Joseph R. Johns

-Lifelong resident Hon.
-Joseph R. Johns was appointed to serve as the Lawrenceburg City Court Judge by Vice President Mike Pence, during his term as Governor, and took the Oath of Office on February 16, 2016.
+Lifelong resident, Hon.
+Joseph R. Johns has served as Judge of the Lawrenceburg City Court, since February 16, 2016.
 Judge Johns graduated from Lawrenceburg High School in 2003 before attending Northern Kentucky University, where he earned a Bachelor’s Degree in History and later his Juris Doctorate from the Salmon P. Chase College of Law, where he was named to the National Order of Scribes.
 He was admitted to practice in 2010 and is licensed before the State of Indiana and the United States District Court for the Southern District of Indiana.
-He maintains a law office with his brother at the Law Offices of Votaw & Schwarz, located in Lawrenceburg’s Historic Downtown.
 Judge Johns is a member of the Dearborn-Ohio County Bar Association, the Indiana Bar Association, the American Bar Association, National Academy of Family Attorneys, the Indiana City and Town Court Judges Association and the Scribes: American Order of Legal Writers.

-Judge Johns currently serves on the Board of Warm the Children, which assists in providing warm clothing and goods to children in need; is a member of the Sons of the American Legion, an organization dedicated to the support of the American Legion and the advocacy for veteran’s issues; and serves as a Committee member on the Indiana City and Town Court Judges Association, Legislative Committee.
-His past organization involvement includes being a board member of the Lawrenceburg Main Street Organization, a member of the Knights of Columbus, and a member of the Ancient Order of Hibernians Irish American Fraternal Organization.
+Judge Johns is currently a member of the Sons of the American Legion, an organization dedicated to the support of the American Legion and the advocacy for veteran’s issues; and serves as a committee member on the Indiana City and Town Court Judges Association, Legislative Committee.
+His past organization involvement includes being a board member of the Lawrenceburg Main Street Organization, a board member for Feed the Children, a member of the Knights of Columbus, and a member of the Ancient Order of Hibernians Irish American Fraternal Organization.